-Description Receiptor 1 (1997) - 111 - 711 - 712 - 2001 - 712 Description Receiptor 1 (1997) - 112 - 712 - by the essence of what the town already stands for Perhaps Pahikara becomes our Wairarapa signature and our differentiator for the cycling tourist.
-It adds more to what we are already famous for.
+Warrarapa, characterised and designed Perhaps, as we grow, Pahikara can exist in each town throughout the by the essence of what the town already stands for Perhaps Pahikara becomes differentiator for the cycling tourist.
+It adds more to what we are already our Wairarapa signature and our famous for.